CDLUC3/uc3-present/monthly_ops/demo.md

 - What content is missing from our log files
 - What index keys are needed
-- What visualizations are needd
+- What visualizations are need

 ----